GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 Communication in the Internet can be achieved using <label style="color:red">Unicast, Mulitcast or Broadcast</label> addresses.
 No Broadcasting is allowed at the global Internet.
 * Unicast: one to one
-* Mulitcast: one to many
+* Multicast: one to many
 * Broadcast: one to all

 <h1 style="color:grey"> Classless Addressing</h1>